DK King of Swing

 DK: King of Swing is a 2005 puzzle-platform game developed by Paon and published by Nintendo for the Game Boy Advance.
 King of Swing diverges from the gameplay of other games in the Donkey Kong series, instead featuring characters rotating around pegs to progress similar to the NES game Clu Clu Land.
 King of Swing has a single-player adventure mode, as well as a competitive multiplayer mode for up to four players.
 The game received mixed reception.

+DK: King of Swing was re-released for the Wii U's Virtual Console in Japan and North America in November 2014 and in Europe and Australia in January 2015.
 A sequel, DK: Jungle Climber, was released for the Nintendo DS in 2007.

-DK: King of Swing was re-released for the Wii U's Virtual Console in Japan and North America in November 2014 and in Europe and Australia in January 2015.